-The Sacra of San Michele stands out instilling respect and reverence, in its towering position.
-It is one of the most impressive religious buildings in the Alpine area.
+The Sacred of San Michele stands out instilling respect and reverence, in its towering position.
+THEt is one of the most impressive religious buildings in the Alpine area.
 The complex is located on the summit of Mount Pirchiriano, and dominates the Val di Susa from above, the only one between France and Italy.

 The Sacra of San Michele was probably erected between 996 and 1003.
 It includes the Abbey, the New Monastery, the New Church and the Bell'Alda tower.
 At the end of the XI century the Foresteria was added, to give shelter to the pilgrims who climbed the summit.
 Which, however, was completely rebuilt between the end of the nineteenth century and the twentieth century on the north side of the structure.